These days, the only thing that’s certain is uncertainty.

 One thing is clear: Demand for travel is down.

-As the pandemic fades and the economy (hopefully) gets moving again, that demand will rebound.
+When the pandemic fades and the economy (hopefully) gets moving again, that demand will rebound.
 But how quickly?

-It won’t be overnight.
+It won’t happen overnight.
 It will take years for travel to return to its pre-pandemic levels.
-Business travel has been critical for airlines to churn out record profits, but that may never fully return as businesses permanently adopt the Zoom meetings and phone calls that have become the new normal.
+Business travel has been critical for airlines to churn out record profits, but that may never fully return as some businesses permanently adopt the Zoom meetings and phone calls that have become the new normal.

 As airlines gauge this recovery, they’ll slowly ramp back up the supply of flights, too.
 It’s a recipe for some uncertainty of what flight prices may look like on the other side of coronavirus.